stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 If you are considering an Echo purchase, you have to ask yourself, “Are the Echo features worth $200?”
 That’s a personal question you have to answer yourself.
 If you have $200 burning a hole in your pocket, probably.
 It's a fun device and you could spend much more on other gadgets that do less.
 If you can grab an Echo at the limited time Amazon Prime rate of $99, I highly recommend a purchase.
 No matter how much you spend on the Echo, you will only be satisfied if you force yourself to use it on a regular basis, which we have done.
 Ours is used everyday due to; location, location, location!

 More updates are on the way and we should probably look at the Echo again in a year.
 It might be fun to make a now-versus-then comparison.
 Until then, drop your comments and questions below.

-“Alexa, post blog post.”

-> Alexa: Posted.
-This post was written in Markdown and contains 3605 words and 20831 characters.